Caedendi/D2RMM-Loot-Filter-Extended/README.md

 - **Completely optional:**
   - Disabling everything means no modding will be applied.
 - **Integrated mods:**
-  - Show the item level on all items that have one
+  - Show the item level on all items that have one.
-  - Shorten superior/inferior prefixes to + and -
+  - Shorten superior/inferior prefixes to + and -.
-  - Show the item quality (normal/exceptional/elite) on all equipment with short (n), (x) and (e) tags
+  - Show the item quality (normal/exceptional/elite) on all equipment with short (n), (x) and (e) tags.
   - Shine light pillars on those special drops!
-Mod functionality expanded to support runes, circlets, rings/amulets, gems, jewels, quest items and endgame items
+Mod functionality expanded to support runes, circlets, rings/amulets, gems, jewels, quest items and endgame items.
 - **Apply your own custom naming schemes**:
   - Set the item type to "Custom", open the mod.js file in Notepad or VSCodium and add your personalized naming schemes on the lines mentioned in the item type's setting description.
   - To hide an item, change its name to HIDDEN (without quotes).
 The value of HIDDEN (amount of spaces) can be changed in the D2RMM settings.